labtst-online/fast-subscription_service/README.md

-# FastBoosty – Subscription Service
+# Subscription Service

 The Subscription Service is responsible for managing user subscriptions.
-It is part of the **FastBoosty** app.
+It is part of the FastAPI app.

 ## Tech Stack